Home » JavaScript Tutorial » JavaScript Constructor Function

 JavaScript Constructor Function

-In JavaScript, a constructor function is used to create objects .
-For example,
+In JavaScript, a constructor function is used to create and initialize objects .

 In JavaScript, you can create multiple objects from a constructor function.
 For example,

-In the above program, two objects are created using the same constructor function.
+In the above program, we created two objects ( person1 and person2 ) using the same constructor function.

-In JavaScript, when this keyword is used in a constructor function, this refers to the object when the object is created.
+In JavaScript, when this keyword is used in a constructor function, this refers to the specific object in which it is created.
 For example,

-Hence, when an object accesses the properties, it can directly access the property as person1.name .
+Hence, when an object accesses the name property of the constructor function, it can directly access it as person1.name .

 You can also create a constructor function with parameters.
 For example,